microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 ### Add doc link to the answer
 It's important to add the link of the document which is used as the context to generate the answer.
 This will help the user to understand where the answer comes from and also help the user to find more information if needed.

-The answer produced by the initial copilot flow will have a "(Source: citation)" part at the end.
-But the citation is not reachable link for end user, and the source:citation format is not suitable to be shown as a hyperlink.
+The answer generated by the initial flow will include a citation in the format "(Source: citation)."
+However, this citation format does not present a clickable link, making it inconvenient for end-users to directly access the source.

-To append the doc link gracefully to the answer, we can slightly modify the code of the 'generate_prompt_context' node to make the citation a reachable hyperlink.
-And modify the prompt of the 'answer_the_question_with_context' node to make the answer include the doc link with a proper format.
+To address this, we propose modifications to the code within the 'generate_prompt_context' node.
+These adjustments aim to transform the citation into an accessible hyperlink.
+Furthermore, alterations to the prompt in the 'answer_the_question_with_context' node are suggested to ensure the document link is seamlessly integrated into the response.
+By implementing these changes, the final response will effectively incorporate the document link in a user-friendly format.
 The final answer will look like this:

 ![doc-link](doc-link.png)